EPPO database on PP1 Standards

 Today, more than 300 Standards have been approved by EPPO and are included in this database (paper brochures are no longer available).
 Standards in the series PP1 are divided into General and Specific Standards:

-- General Standards cover all general aspects of efficacy evaluation to help countries in understanding and fulfilling their obligations in the registration of plant protection products (e.g. advice on design, conduct, reporting and analysis of trials, phytotoxicity, effects on succeeding crops or adjacent crops, analysis of resistance risk, minor uses, and climatic considerations).
+• General Standards cover all general aspects of efficacy evaluation to help countries in understanding and fulfilling their obligations in the registration of plant protection products (e.g. advice on design, conduct, reporting and analysis of trials, phytotoxicity, effects on succeeding crops or adjacent crops, analysis of resistance risk, minor uses, and climatic considerations).
 All General Standards are freely available in the EPPO database on PP1 Standards.

-- Specific Standards cover one type of plant protection product (fungicide/bactericide, insecticide/acaricides, herbicide, plant growth regulator, molluscicides, nematicides, rodenticide, etc.).
+• Specific Standards cover one type of plant protection product (fungicide/bactericide, insecticide/acaricides, herbicide, plant growth regulator, molluscicides, nematicides, rodenticide, etc.).
 Fungicides, insecticides and rodenticides are generally tested against a single pest on a single crop, but occasionally against a group of pests or on several similar crops.
 Herbicide standards generally concern the control of all weeds in a given crop, while standards on plant growth regulators concern one or several uses of these products on a crop or group of crops.
 Standards on side-effects concern evaluation of the effects of products on beneficial species.
 Each standard gives details for individual field trials.
 Indications are given on experimental conditions (trial conditions, design and lay-out of the trial etc.), applications of treatments (type, time and frequency of application etc.), mode of assessment, recording and measurement (type, time and frequency of assessment, effects on the crop etc.), reporting of results.

 (free automatic e-mail service).

-The database was last updated in January 2024 with the new and revised Standards that were approved by EPPO Council in September 2023.
+The database was last updated in November 2024 with the new and revised Standards that were approved by EPPO Council in September 2024.

 Specific Standards

-Extrapolation possibilities approved to accompany EPPO Standard PP 1/257 Efficacy and crop safety extrapolations for minor uses are available on the EPPO Database on PPP Extrapolation
+Extrapolation possibilities approved to accompany EPPO Standard PP 1/257 Efficacy and crop safety extrapolations for minor uses are available on the EPPO Database on PPP Data Extrapolation

 Brief history of the development of series PP1 EPPO Standards